8 File formats

 By checking the documentation of a function, we will see how to deal with each of these specific cases and more.
 To do so, run ?read.csv

-5.2.2 Compressed CSV files
+8.2.2 Compressed CSV files

 If your CSV files are large, perhaps in the hundreds of Mb. or more, it can become difficult to manage them.
-We have one project were the total amount of space taken by the CSV files is over 3 TB.
+We have one project where the total amount of space taken by the CSV files is over 3 TB.
 In those cases, it is much better to compress the files.
 R can easily read and write compressed CSV files, and the file size usually shrinks by well over 90%.
-This means it is easier to move the files around, take backups, send them to colleagues and even better, reading the writing them is much faster.
+This means it is easier to move the files around, take backups, send them to colleagues and even better, reading and writing them is much faster.

-, and instead need to use either data.table or tidy, as discussed in Section Section 4.6.5.
+However, then you cannot use the built-in read.csv and write.csv, and instead need to use either data.table or tidy, as discussed in Section Section 7.4.

-5.3 Parquet
+8.3 Parquet

 The best alternative file format is the parquet.
 It compresses the data, and preserves the full floating point precision.
 It further has the advantage that it is easy to exchange parquet files with other software packages.
 The disadvantage is that because it comes in a common binary form, it is hard to inspect the files and edit them.
-We use parquet files for the data we make for extremerisk.org since we use R, Python and Julia for that site.

-5.4 JSON
+8.4 JSON

 [